Spectral analysis of protein backbone geometry reveals abrupt helix--coil boundaries: Methods

-The short-time Fourier transform of $V_{\mathrm{re}}[n]$ was computed using \texttt{scipy.signal.stft} \cite{virtanen2020scipy} with a Gaussian window of standard deviation $\sigma$ (in residues).
+The short-time Fourier transform of $V_{\mathrm{re}}[n]$ was computed with the SciPy library \cite{virtanen2020scipy} using a Gaussian window of standard deviation $\sigma$ (in residues).
 The Gaussian window was chosen because it achieves the minimum time-frequency uncertainty product $\Delta t \cdot \Delta \omega = 1/2$, providing the best simultaneous localization in both domains \cite{gabor1946electrical}.
-This is particularly important for protein backbone signals, where secondary structure segments can be as short as 3--4 residues ($3_{10}$-helices) and the transitions between them occur within 1--2 residues.
+This property is essential for protein backbone signals, where secondary structure segments can be as short as 3--4 residues ($3_{10}$-helices) and the transitions between them occur within 1--2 residues.
 The window length was set to $M = \mathrm{round}(6\sigma)$ (forced to the nearest odd integer), which captures $99.7\%$ of the Gaussian weight, and the overlap was set to $M{-}1$ (single-sample stride) to produce one spectral estimate per residue.
 No boundary padding was applied; consequently, the first and last $\lfloor M/2 \rfloor$ residues of each chain lack STFT values and were excluded from all analyses.
 For the smallest window ($\sigma = 1.5$, $M = 9$), this trims 4 residues from each end, leaving $\geq 96\%$ of residues in chains of length $\geq 40$.
 The local power spectral density at residue $n$ is $P(n,\omega_k;\sigma) = |S(n,\omega_k)|^2$, where $S$ denotes the STFT coefficient.
 The normalized spectral distribution is

 and the local spectral entropy is